Getting Started

 The expected file name is svc1.conf located in <OSVCETC> At this time, the configuration file should be empty, except its unique id.
 You have to edit it in order to define your service.

-We are going to define a service running on the primary node node node1, failing-over to node node2, using one IP address named svc1.opensvc.com (name to ip resolution is done by the OpenSVC agent), one LVM volume group vgsvc1 and two filesystems hosted in logical volumes /dev/mapper/vgsvc1-lvappsvc1 and /dev/mapper/vgsvc1-lvdatasvc1.
+We are going to define a service running on the primary node demo1, failing-over to node demo2, using one IP address named demosvc.opensvc.com (name to ip resolution is done by the OpenSVC agent), one LVM volume group vgsvc1 and two filesystems hosted in logical volumes /dev/vgsvc1/app and /dev/vgsvc1/data.
+We expect those resources to already exists on the system.
+We use a shared disk where demo1 and demo2 can access our service resources.

 $ om svc1 edit config